Implementation Science (IMPLMT SCI)

 • School: Graduate Division

-• Department: Clinical Research Program
+• Department: Clinical and Epidemiological Research Program

 • May the student choose the instructor for this course?
 No